ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 ### Printing

 To print an exception, the module `Printexc` comes in handy.
-For instance, it allows the definition of a function, such as `notify_user : (unit -> 'a) -> 'a` to call a function and, if it fails, prints the exception on `stderr`.
+For instance, the function `notify_user : (unit -> 'a) -> 'a` below calls a function, and if it fails, prints the exception on `stderr`.
 If stack traces are enabled, this function will also display it.

 ```ocaml
 let notify_user f =